-Expected Sale of Tirpitz Technologies Hold Co ("T Tech")
+Sale of Tirpitz Technologies Hold Co ("T Tech")

-We formed T Tech in November 2023, initially holding a 100% interest in the entity.
-On January 10, 2024, we reorganized the entity, giving up a 75% interest in T Tech in exchange for contribution promises.
+We formed T Tech in November 2023, initially holding a 100% interest.
+On January 10, 2024, it reorganized and gave up majority interest in exchange for contribution promises.

-Subsequently the Company together with other members of T Tech decided to sell T Tech.
-The Board of Managers, consisting of Cathedra Bitcoin Inc.'s majority shareholders, approved the sale and assets before the year-end.
-Accordingly, the assets and liabilities directly associated with those assets were classified as held for sale.
+Subsequently we together with other members of T Tech decided to sell T Tech.
+The Board of Managers, consisting of Cathedra Bitcoin Inc.'s majority shareholders, approved the sale and assets before December 31, 2024.
+Accordingly, the assets and liabilities directly associated with those assets were classified as held for sale as of December 31, 2024.